Wirecloud/wirecloud/docs/development/platform/themes.md

 #### Available components

-- `uploadfilebutton`: button for opening the upload dialog using the browser interface.
+- `uploadfilebutton`: button for opening the browser dialog for selecting files.

 **Example usage**: